1868 United States presidential election: Campaign

+Seymour's campaign was marked by pronounced appeals to racism with repeated attempts to brand General Grant as the "Nigger" candidate and Seymour as the "White Man's" candidate.
+Denouncing the Republicans' Reconstruction policy as allegedly subjecting the South "to military despotism and negro supremacy," Democrats campaigned on the motto, "This is a white man's country; let white men rule."

+Grant's antisemitic General Order No. 11 during the Civil War became a campaign issue.
 He apologized in a letter for the controversial order, stating "I have no prejudice against sect or race, but want each individual to be judged by his own merit.
 Order No. 11 does not sustain this statement, I admit, but then I do not sustain that order.
 It would never have been issued if it had not been telegraphed the moment it was penned and without reflection."
 In his army days he had traded at a local store operated by the Seligman brothers, two Jewish merchants who became Grant's lifelong friends.
 They became wealthy bankers who donated substantially to Grant's presidential campaign.

 Grant took no part in the campaign and made no promises.
 The Republican campaign theme, "Let us have peace," was taken from his letter of acceptance.
 After four years of civil war, three years of wrangling over Reconstruction, and the attempted impeachment of a president, the nation craved the peace Grant pledged to achieve.

 Seymour answered none of the charges made against him, but made a few key speeches.
 Some newspapers exaggerated his faults.
 As governor, Seymour had sent troops to Gettysburg, but some press tried to portray him as disloyal to the Union.
 The New York Tribune led the cartoon campaign with the picture of Seymour standing on the steps of the City Hall calling a mob of New York draft rioters "my friends."
 The Hartford Post called him "almost as much of a corpse" as ex-President James Buchanan, who had just died.
 Additionally, Republicans alleged that insanity ran through the Seymour family, citing as evidence the suicide of his father.